 For Thomson Reuters — the parent company of the news organization — AI techniques like machine learning and NLP are at the heart of what it does best: enabling legal, media, and tax & accounting professionals to find information, understand it, and use it to make decisions.

-Khalid Al-Kofahi, who heads Thomson Reuters’ Center for AI and Cognitive Computing, says, “Generally speaking, knowledge workers such as attorneys and accountants essentially do three things.
+Khalid Al-Kofahi, who previously headed Thomson Reuters’ Center for AI and Cognitive Computing, says, “Generally speaking, knowledge workers such as attorneys and accountants essentially do three things.
 They have information needs so they engage in a journey of research and discovery.
 As they do that, they start analyzing it to understand it.
 Then at some stage they move to some sort of action or decision.
 We use AI technology to support all these activities.”

 Thomson Reuters’ own journey of research and discovery included sponsoring the Vector Institute, which it did for three reasons: to stay on the front line of fundamental research, to support Canada’s AI ecosystem, and to develop approaches to common AI challenges through collaboration with other industry players.